JubSteven/JubSteven.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm currently an undergraduate student at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), majoring in Computer Science and Technology (IEEE Pilot Class).
 I'm now a research intern in [Machine Vision and Intelligence Group](https://www.mvig.org/) (MVIG), under the supervision of Prof. [Cewu Lu](https://www.mvig.org/) and Prof. [Lixin Yang](https://lixiny.github.io/).
-My research interests revolve around the intersection between Computer Vision and Robotics, and I welcome any invitation for collaboration or discussion.
+My research interests include computer vision, multi-modal models as well as embodied intelligence.
+I welcome any invitation for collaboration or discussion.

 I intend to gain some experience as an intern in a company or research institution while prepare my MS applications in Fall 2025.
 If you are interested, please drop me an email!
 (CV last updated: 2024.8.26)